1tomany/rich-bundle/README.md

 Each handler class must implement the `OneToMany\RichBundle\Contract\HandlerInterface`.
 This requires creating a method named `handle()` that takes an object of type `OneToMany\RichBundle\Contract\CommandInterface` as it's argument and returns an object of type `OneToMany\RichBundle\Contract\ResultInterface`.

-Each handler must also specify the command and result types.
 Let's see what this class looks like:

 ```php
 <?php